fadeoffical/mirror/README.md

 ## DEVELOPMENT STATUS

-This project is currently in a very early stage of development.
-It is not recommended to use it in production, as it is not stable and the API is subject to change at any time (and by that, I mean it could change completely overnight...
-I am not kidding, check the commit history).
+This project is currently in a somewhat stable stage of development.
+It is not recommended to use it in production tho, as it is not entirely stable and the API is subject to change at any time (and by that, I mean it could change completely overnight...
+I am not kidding, check the commit history.
+Although, it is very unlikely to happen at this stage; I mostly just add new API methods).

-Also, the README is mentioning stuff that is yet to be implemented.
-I am working on it ^^

 ## What is mirror?